-Although the current tendency in economics is to argue that the "welfare triangle" is not large, in the case of innovation this is not always true.
-The example of AIDS drugs both illustrates the theory and the potential losses.
+Although the current tendency in economics is to argue that the "welfare triangle" is not great, in the case of innovation this is not true.
+The example of AIDS drugs both illustrates the theory and the potential loss.
 AIDS drugs are relatively inexpensive to produce.
-They are so sufficiently inexpensive to produce that the benefits to Africa in lives saved exceed the costs of producing the drugs by orders of magnitude.
+They are sufficiently inexpensive to produce that the benefits to Africa in lives saved exceed the costs of producing the drugs by orders of magnitude.
 But the large pharmaceutical companies charge such an enormous premium over the cost of producing the drugs - to reap large profits from sales in Western countries - that African nations and individuals cannot afford them.
 They create artificial scarcity - excluding Africa from AIDS drugs - in order to garner a higher price for their product in the U.S. and Europe.
-They also prevent potential competitors to enter the African or Latin American markets for such drugs.
 The "welfare triangle" - the net loss to society - from this policy is real and enormous.
-That is IP-inefficiency at work on a global scale.